|Lecture handout: Market equilibrium*

 Here’s a video on rent control:

+Perhaps the key lesson of economics is that you cannot escape scarcity.
 A good resource on price gouging is Mike Munger’s interview with Russ Roberts, on EconTalk (Jan 8th, 2007).

 This page ties into Chapter 3 of Economics: A Complete Guide for Business

 |Learning Objectives: Apply basic comparative statics to a range of economic events.
 Understand how interventions affect market activity